zenkavi/NovelVsRepeated/fmri/preprocessing/01_bidsify/pilotToBidsNotes.md

 *Should you do any manual changes to the raw data file names to make it easier to process through bidsify?*
-*E.g. changing the extension of scan or physio logs or functional runs to include task name in the file name*
+*E.g. changing the extension of scan or physio logs or functional runs to include task name in the file name* *Note: "Importantly, any UNIX-style wildcard (e.g. *, ?, and [a,A,1-9]) can be used in the id values in these sections!"** so maybe I can use these for mappings too?